Skip to content

 ]

-This project also contains a test directory enabling you to test your project locally but also enabling the SGX operator to test on the host if code is unencrypted.
+The project tree also contains a test directory to test your application locally and remotely.
 It might help to debug and detect runtime errors before running your code in a Cosmian Enclave.

 Compatibility with WSGI/ASGI